lasyaneti/CS124-Notes/Lessons/Lesson 12.md

 # 09/08/21: Strings

-- String is an object, can be used as a datatype (not primitive)
+- String is an object, can be used as a datatype by making instances of it (not primitive)
 - Refer to [documentation](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/String.html) for methods
 - Strings are enclosed in "double quotes"
 - Strings are compatible with non latin text languages (Japanese, etc.) and Unicode (Emojis, etc.)

 ## Escape Sequences
-- Use backslask to insert quotes and slashes so Java can read
+- Use blackslash to insert quotes and slashes so Java can read

 | code | what it does |
 | ---- | ------------ |